oren24/oren24/README.md

 - 👋 Hi, I’m @oren24
 - 👀 I’m interested in:
+-     Python
--     Python,
+-     java
--     java,
+-     SQL
--     SQL,
+-     JS and TypeScript
--     Data Scince,
+-     Data Scince
--     A.I. & machine Learning,
+-     A.I. & machine Learning
 -     video games
 -
 - 🌱 I’m currently study for B.Sc. in industrial engineering and management in Shenkar